taikedz/bash-builder/README.md

 #### Extra Syntax !

-A syntactic post-processor is implemented as of 5.3, which seeks and replaces special strings starting with `$%`

-Specify `BBSYNTAX=off` in your environment to disable syntax post-processing.
+A syntactic post-processor seeks and replaces macro strings starting with `$%`.
+Specify `BBSYNTAX=off` in your environment to disable this syntax post-processing.

 **Function signatures**

-You can now declare functions using variable names in the function signature:
+You can declare functions using variable names in the function signature:

 ```sh
 $%function copyfrom(host user dest) {